Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/README.md

 To break candies, swap candies so that a certain kind of candy is lined up at least 3 in a row or column.
 If you break a striped candy, you will break the entire row or column.
 If you break a bomb, it will break all of the candies around it.
 If you are playing the game and want to go back to the main screen, you can press back.
 If you win or lose the game, a screen will pop up with buttons to let you play again or return to the main page.
-If you are playing the game and want to change the difficulty, you can press the key to increase the difficulty of that level.
+If you are playing the game and want to change the difficulty, you can press the key '-' to increase the difficulty of that level, or '+' to decrease the difficulty.